[New Feature] Automated Incident Response Verification and Points to Note Using AWS DevOps Agent

 - 1,000 chat messages per month

-3. In the initial state, the DevOps Agent will not investigate the problem unless you issue a command to investigate it from the UI screen.
+3. In its initial state, the system will not initiate an investigation unless you issue a request for it from the DevOps Agent's UI screen.

-Even if a CloudWatch alarm is triggered, it will not be automatically investigated by default.
+Even if a CloudWatch alarm is triggered, it won't automatically investigate by default.

-There are three main ways to start a problem investigation:
+There are three main ways to begin an investigation into a system failure.

 A. Built-in integrations

-Integrate with ticketing systems such as ServiceNow to automatically start incident investigations from tickets
+It integrates with ticketing systems such as ServiceNow, and automatically starts incident investigations from tickets.

 B. WebSockets/Webhooks

-AWS DevOps Agent sends events via WebSockets and automatically triggers alarms in Datadog and Dynatrace
+The AWS DevOps Agent sends events via WebSockets, automatically triggering alarms from Datadog and Dynatrace.

 C. Manually

-Manually started from the DevOps Agent Space web UI
+Start manually from the DevOps Agent Space Web UI

-Incident ResponceTo automatically launch an investigation, you need to set up integration with Datadog, Dynatrace, or New Relic to receive alerts.
+Incident ResponceTo initiate an automated investigation, you need to configure integrations with Datadog, Dynatrace, and New Relic to receive alerts.

-4. Differences in response status on the monitoring service side
+4. Differences in the monitoring service provider's response status

-Even when working with the above monitoring services, the situation varies depending on the service.
+Even with the integration of the above monitoring services, the situation varies depending on the service.

 Dynatrace

-This is because AWS hosts the Dynatrace MCP server for the DevOps Agent.
+This is because AWS is hosting the Dynatrace MCP server for the DevOps Agent.

 Datadog

-Requires the use of Datadog's Remote MCP server.
-However, it is currently in private preview by request.Only available to a limited number of customersis.
+Using Datadog's Remote MCP server is required.
+However, it is currently in a private preview state available upon request.Only a limited number of customers can use it.is.

 New Relic

-Requires the use of New Relic's Remote MCP server.
-Since this is a public preview, it is available to general users.
+This requires the use of a Remote MCP server on the New Relic side.
+Since it's in public preview, it's available to general users.

 Splunk